axelrohz/axelrohz/README.md

 **Metagenomics · Mycobiome · Microbial Genomics · Comparative Genomics ·
 Pangenomics · Metapangenomics · Genome Mining · Synthetic Biology**

-## Additional information

-I am a PhD researcher based in Monterrey, Mexico, working at the intersection of **bioinformatics, microbiology and biotechnology**.

-My research experience spans both computational and experimental biology.
-On the computational side, I work with shotgun metagenomics, microbial community analysis, genome assembly, MAG reconstruction, comparative genomics, pangenomics and genome mining.

-On the experimental side, I have experience with microbial biotechnology, genetic engineering and bacterial expression systems.

-I am especially interested in research environments where **bioinformatics and experimental biology are integrated**, and I am interested in international collaborations involving microbial genomics, microbiome research, synthetic biology and biotechnology.

-I also care strongly about teaching and scientific mentoring.
-I have participated as an advisor, instructor and mentor in biotechnology and bioinformatics projects, including international synthetic biology competitions.

 ## Selected activities

-- 🧬 **PhD research:** microbiome, mycobiome and metabolic phenotypes
 - 🧪 **Biotechnology:** microbial engineering and experimental biology
 - 💻 **Bioinformatics:** metagenomics, genomics, pangenomics and genome mining
 - 🏆 **iGEM:** Advisor and Instructor in Gold Medal teams